dreamyguy/react-emojis/README.md

 <span role="img" aria-label="woman dancing" class="react-emojis" style="line-height: 1;">💃</span>
 ```

-## The emojis :tada: :baloon: :unicorn:
+## The emojis :tada: :balloon: :unicorn:

 Instead of maintaining a list of _emojis_ on this README, I decided it would be best to create a living github page, that would serve both as a way of showcase the _emojis_, the **Emoji** component and facilitate their use: